14 Christmas Table Decor Ideas for a Fabulously Stylish Holiday Feast

 (Image credit: Amara)

 Go foraging outside, and take your cues from nature.
-Bring in beautiful winter fruits, twigs, ivy and try your hand to a spot of Christmas flower arranging to create an abundant verdant display that floods the center of the table.
+Bring in beautiful winter fruits, twigs, ivy and try your hand at a spot of Christmas flower arranging to create an abundant verdant display that floods the center of the table.

-‘On our Christmas tables this year, we are opting for dahlias in rich ruby red and plum tones, paired with white ranunculi and delicate sprays of bouvardia,’ says Alice.
+"On our Christmas tables this year, we are opting for dahlias in rich ruby red and plum tones, paired with white ranunculi and delicate sprays of bouvardia," says Alice.

 Remember to take a seat and test out what each guest will be able to see, make sure the greenery stays low to help bring everyone into the table so guests can easily talk and celebrate together.